srl-labs/nornir-srl/README.md

 # nornir_srl
 This module provides a [Nornir](https://nornir.readthedocs.io/en/latest/) connection [plugin](https://nornir.tech/nornir/plugins/) for Nokia SRLinux devices.
-It uses the gNMI management interface of SRLinux to fetch state and push configurations.
+It uses the gNMI management interface of SRLinux to fetch state and push configurations and the [PyGNMI](https://github.com/akarneliuk/pygnmi) Python module to interact with gNMI.

+Rather than limiting the connection plugin to primitives like `open_connection`, `close_connection`, `get`, `set`, etc, this module provides also methods to get information from the device for common resources.
+Since the device model tends to change between releases, it was considered a better approach to provide this functionality as part of the connection plugin and hide complexity of model changes to the user or Nornir tasks.

+In addition to the connection plugin, there is a set of Nornir tasks that use the connection plugin to perform common operations on the device, like get BGP peers, get MAC table, get subinterfaces, etc. These Nornir tasks are called by a command-line interface `fcli` that provides a network-wide CLI to perform show commands across an entire set or subset for SRLinux nodes.

 The current functionality is focused on a read-only _network-wide CLI_ to perform show commands across an entire set or subset for SRLinux nodes, as defined in the Nornir inventory and through command-line filter options.
 It shows output in a tabular format for easy reading.
-Following versions will focus on configuration management and command execution on the nodes.
+Following versions may focus on configuration management and command execution on the nodes.

 # Prerequisites